mikhailshilkov/mikhailio-docpad/src/documents/2018/12/durable-functions-fsharp/index.html.md

 The Wishlist Fulfillment service should run in the cloud and integrate with other services.
 It should be able to process millions of requests in December and stay very cheap to run during the low season.
-We decided to leverage serverless with Azure Functions on Consumption Plan.
+We decided to leverage serverless architecture with Azure Functions on Consumption Plan.

 Here is the diagram of the original design: